Seraaron/agora/srd/lists/meta/Habits.md

 >
 > **That is: _If you have a habit for it, then it must be true_**.

-#imp Habits *aren't* supposed to promote or reward disruptive behavior.
+#important Habits *aren't* supposed to promote or reward disruptive behavior.
 Disruptive habits are called '[[Principles#Duds|duds]]' and should be vetoed-off by your Peers before play.

 ![[Flashbacks]]